sudipshourja/speller/README.md

 ## Abstract

-This lab report documents the development of a spell-checking program, "Speller," leveraging the efficiency of hash tables.
+This project is a development of a spell-checking program, "Speller," leveraging the efficiency of hash tables.
 The project aims to implement a high-performance spell checker with optimized loading, checking, and unloading processes.
 The report details the methodologies employed, the impact of hash table size on performance, and the achieved efficiency.

 ## 1. Introduction